FAIRNS/Number_and_syntax_units_in_LSTM_LMs/Code/README.md

-# PART 1 - data organization and extraction of LSTM activations:
+# PART 1 - Data organization and extraction of LSTM activations:
 -------------------------------------------------------------

-data organization
+Data organization
 -----------------
 0. Prepare folders and Save model and its vocabulary:
 - After cloning the repository, you should create the following folders in your project: */Data/Stimuli/*, */Data/LSTM/activations/*, */Data/LSTM/models/*, */Output/* and */Figures/*.